Wondering how to start decluttering? Start with this 5-step decluttering prep plan.

 So if you were wondering how to start decluttering your home, I sincerely hope I answered all of your questions on this topic.
 If not, ask away in the comments.

 Organize & Refine Your Home Challenge: This Week’s Assignment:

 - Download the Declutter Tool Kit & print sorting category signs

 - Explore options for donating and selling

-Once you’ve completed your assignment, share an image of your donation station or discard staging area on Instagram (use the hashtag #2016OrganizeandRefineChallenge and don’t forget to follow me!) and/or share it in the Refined Rooms Facebook community.
+Once you’ve completed your assignment, share an image of your donation station or discard staging area on Instagram and tag me (@refined_rooms) (use the hashtag #OrganizeandRefineChallenge).
 Let’s cheer each other on as we check the items off of our monthly checklist 🙂

 Then it’s time to tackle the other three foundations of an organized home: